mplspunk/awesome-privacy-engineering/README.md

 * [A Friendly, Non-Technical Introduction to Differential Privacy](https://desfontain.es/privacy/friendly-intro-to-differential-privacy.html) - Blog post that provides simple explanations for the core concepts behind differential privacy.
 * [Differential Privacy at the U.S. Census Bureau](https://youtu.be/pT19VwBAqKA) - Video on how differential privacy is being implemented in the U.S. Census.
 * [Privacy-Preserving AI](https://www.youtube.com/watch?v=4zrU54VIK6k) - Video on Privacy Preserving AI (Andrew Trask) | MIT Deep Learning Series
-* [Pysyft](https://github.com/OpenMined/PySyft) - PySyft is a Python library for secure and private Deep Learning.
+* [PySyft](https://github.com/OpenMined/PySyft) - PySyft is a Python library for secure and private Deep Learning.
 * [CrypTen](https://github.com/facebookresearch/CrypTen) - CrypTen is a framework for Privacy Preserving Machine Learning built on PyTorch.
 * [Opacus](https://github.com/pytorch/opacus) - A library that enables training PyTorch models with differential privacy.
 * [Uber SQL Differential Privacy](https://github.com/uber/sql-differential-privacy) - This repository contains a query analysis and rewriting framework to enforce differential privacy for general-purpose SQL queries. (deprecated)
 * [Google Differential Privacy Library](https://github.com/google/differential-privacy) - This repository contains libraries to generate ε- and (ε, δ)-differentially private statistics over datasets.
+* [PyDP](https://github.com/OpenMined/PyDP) - Python wrapper for Google's Differential Privacy project.
+The library provides a set of ε-differentially private algorithms, which can be used to produce aggregate statistics over numeric data sets containing private or sensitive information.
 * [IBM's Differential Privacy Library](https://github.com/IBM/differential-privacy-library) - Diffprivlib is a general-purpose library for experimenting with, investigating and developing applications in, differential privacy.
 * [Microsoft's SmartNoise](https://opendifferentialprivacy.github.io) - This toolkit uses state-of-the-art differential privacy techniques to inject noise into data, to prevent disclosure of sensitive information and manage exposure risk.
 * [NIST Differential Privacy Blog Series](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering/collaboration-space/focus-areas/de-id/dp-blog) - This series is designed to help business process owners and privacy program personnel understand basic concepts about differential privacy and applicable use cases and to help privacy engineers and IT professionals implement the tools.